junttang/DataStructuresPractice/README.md

 The Second Assignment is about the Heap data structure.
 The source contains both of the maximum heap and the minimum heap.

-The last homework is about
+The last homework is about the Kruskal's Algorithm based on the minimum spanning trees, the minimum heap and the disjoint sets.